-The research activities of the Sloan Kettering Institute’s Cell Biology Program are directed toward understanding the molecular mechanisms that control normal cell behavior and how these are disrupted in cancer.
-The overall mission of this program is to identify, through the advancement of knowledge in cell biology, alterations that promote cancer progression and new opportunities for treating the disease.
+The Cell Biology Program at SKI is focused on understanding the molecular mechanisms that control normal cell behavior and how these are disrupted in cancer.
+Our mission is to identify, through the advancement of knowledge in cell biology, alterations that promote cancer progression and new opportunities for treating the disease.
 We carry out much of our work through multidisciplinary collaborations with research groups across SKI and the wider MSK research community.
 Several of our investigators share an interest in chromatin biology and participate in the Center for Epigenetics Research at MSK.

 Our research activities span the following areas:

 - cell death

 Cell biologist Michael Overholtzer studies the mechanisms of tumor initiation and progression, cell adhesion, and cell death.

 - Marilyn Resh, PhD

 Cell biologist Marilyn Resh investigates the regulation of protein function by fatty acylation, and the development of Hedgehog palmitoylation inhibitors to block pancreatic and lung cancer.

 - Meng-Fu Bryan Tsou, PhD